lewandowski/css-groundhog/src/infochip/README.md

 ```

-## Additional attributes for the caption
+## Additional attributes for the infochip
 | attribute name   | effect |
 |------------------|--------|
 | `infochip`       | Wrapper class for the infochip |